Page Reviewed / Updated - May 2016

 Assistance is available from local non-profits or the local chapters of national foundations.
 However, often times the available assistance comes not in the form of financial help for wheelchairs, but rather as long-term loans of the equipment or through the sale of heavily discounted, refurbished, power wheelchairs and ramps.
 A short list of non-profit organizations that provide help with wheelchairs can be found here.

-For the individual who cannot receive assistance from Medicare or any other source and must pay out-of-pocket for a power or manual wheelchair, there are two considerations worth mentioning.
+For the individual who cannot receive assistance from Medicare or any other source and must pay out-of-pocket for a power or manual wheelchair or electric scooter, there are two considerations of which they should be aware.

 Power wheelchairs are slightly more expensive, as they range from $1,000 - $3,500.
 Pricing variables include the steering mechanism, their speed, travel distance and turning radius.